urgeny99/the-great-infinite/README.md

 # Random numbers

-So the whole idea of this project is to learn about HTML and Python codes
+So the whole idea of this project is to learn about HTML and Python codes while exploring the limits of computers trough mathematics

 ## Ideas plans for this project
 - Make a random number generator in html and python